AdobeDocs/destination-sdk.en/help/message-format.md

 Users who want to activate data to your destination need to map the fields that they use for their datasets in Experience Platform to a schema that translates to your destination's expected format.
 Adobe will create a custom mixin for your company to add to the partner schema.
 The fields in the mixin depend on the profile attribute fields that you can receive.

 **Customer XDM schema (1)**: This refers to the schema that a customer uses in Experience Platform.
-In Experience Platform, in the [activate destination workflow](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/destinations/dest-tutorials/activate-destinations.html), customers would map fields from their schema to the partner schema that we create for your destination (2).
+In Experience Platform, in the [activate destination workflow](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/destinations/dest-tutorials/activate-destinations.html), customers would map fields from their schema to the partner schema that Adobe create for your destination (2).

-**Partner XDM schema (2)**: Based on the JSON standard schema (3) that you would share with Adobe, we will create a custom schema for your destination.
+**Partner XDM schema (2)**: Based on the JSON standard schema (3) that you share with Adobe, the team at Adobe will create a custom schema for your destination.
 Note that in a [future phase of the project](/help/overview.md#phased-approach), you will be able to create the custom schema for your destination on your own.

-**JSON standard schema of your destination profile attributes (3)**: Please share with us a [JSON schema](https://json-schema.org/learn/miscellaneous-examples.html) of all the profile that your platform supports and their types (e.g. object, string, array).
-Example fields that your destination could support could be `firstName`, `lastName`, `gender`, `email`, `phone`,  `productId`, `productName`, etc.
+**JSON standard schema of your destination profile attributes (3)**: Please share with us a [JSON schema](https://json-schema.org/learn/miscellaneous-examples.html) of all the profile attributes that your platform supports and their types (for example: object, string, array).
+Example fields that your destination could support could be `firstName`, `lastName`, `gender`, `email`, `phone`,  `productId`, `productName`, and so on.

 Based on the schema transformations described above, here is how the structure of a message changes between the XDM schema and the sample schema on the partner side: